 Program duration: The MEd degree is typically completed in 9 months (late Sept – mid June).
 Students can also choose to do this degree part-time and complete it over a 2-3-year period.

-Class location and time: The Portland-based program offers evening and weekend classes at the downtown White Stag Building, as well as online class options to suit the needs of an urban community.
+Class location and time: The Portland-based program will offer evening and weekend classes at the downtown White Stag Building, as well as online class options to suit the needs of an urban community.

 Class size: Class sizes can range from 15-40 students.

-Application deadline: Applications for fall admission open January 1, 2021 and are accepted on a rolling basis until July 31, 2021.
+Application deadline: Applications for Fall 2023 will open January 1, 2023 and will be accepted on a rolling basis until July 31, 2023.

 Prevention Science: A New Pipeline to Education in Human Service and Health-Oriented Careers